nikolovayana/PLUS_softwaredev_cloudsort/Project_Proposal.md

 Conventionally, filtering cloud free images in Google Earth Engine is done with the `.sort`- Algorithm, using the property `'CLOUD_COVER'`.
 This property is for the whole imnage scene and not for a single area of interest.
 We want to create a custom package that solves that issue.

+- image masked in two categories
+   - creating new nr for the area of interest
+   - create function that creates new cloud coverage
+   - sort by new nrs

 ## Goals
-    your goals of what each of you wants to learn more about (e.g. a specific python package, writing and using functions, building a python package, writing documentation, ...)
+    _your goals of what each of you wants to learn more about (e.g. a specific python package, writing and using functions, building a python package, writing documentation, ...)_
 ###Yana Nikolova
+Learn about the Python API, because you mostly worked with Java Script before.

 ###Miracle Chinwe Owhorji
+Learn more about Cloud coverage and image pre-processing.

 ###Damilola Oluwaseun Alfred
+Learn more about Python packages and functions and practically applying them.

 ###Lea Effertz
- - learning more about the GEE-Python API and working with image sorting.
+Learn more about the GEE-Python API and working with image sorting.

-## responsibilities
+## Responsibilities
 Include who is responsible for what (this can change any time, but you will have to explain why later)

-###Yana Nikolova
+### Yana Nikolova

-###Miracle Chinwe Owhorji
+### Miracle Chinwe Owhorji

-###Damilola Oluwaseun Alfred
+### Damilola Oluwaseun Alfred

-###Lea Effertz
+### Lea Effertz

 ## Time planning
 *Deadline*: End of August 2024